Feyerabend/vm/cmp3/README.md

 ## cmp3

-In the file `cmp3.c` you will find a "marriage" (merge) between the previous compiler which starts from the outset of an abstract tree representation of a program, to the previous parsing of programs as text.
+In the file `cmp3.c` you will find a "marriage" (or merge) between the previous compiler which starts from the outset of an abstract tree representation of a program, to the previous parsing of programs as text.